The Fledgling Years

 Mercado was replaced by Allen Thompson for the 1970-71 season, then by George New, former Houston journalist and Communications Director at Rice University, until mid-March 1972.
 By the 1971-72 season, Houston Ballet was dancing a restored 26-week season with an expanded 18-member company and tours to the Southeast, Midwest and Southwest.
 New works included Balanchine’s Concerto Barocco, and Allegro Brilliante, Mazilier’s Paquita and William Dollar’s Le Combat.

 Every aspect of the company leapt forward with the April 1972 appointment of Henry Holth, who had been the experienced Manager of the Boston Ballet.
 The Boston Ballet’s Nutcracker production was shared for six post-Christmas Jones Hall performances with Houston Ballet’s first use of a live orchestra.
+In that production the Sugar Plum Fairy and her Cavalier were danced by the Finnish married couple, Soili Arvola and Leo Ahonen, who had joined the company in September 1972 after having guested earlier in March 1972 performing Ms. Arvola’s La Favorita pas de deux.
 The number of dancers increased to 27, then to 32 in 1973-74.
 Tours took the company to Vancouver, Canada, in 1972 and Melbourne, Florida, in 1975.

 James Clouser alternated with Tanner as ballet master over the next two seasons, the budget rose to $457,000 and the fund drive rose to $276,000.
 The business office took space in Jones Hall that had been vacated by Houston Grand Opera in April 1973, and a new push was made for a Ford Foundation grant, which resulted in a four-year $203,582 matching grant in September 1973.
 It was designed to replace annual deficits with cash reserve funds.

 To bolster the size of Jones Hall audiences, guest stars were invited to front the company.
 American Ballet Theater’s Cynthia Gregory appeared first in a 1973 Paquita.
 She returned, along with Dame Margot Fonteyn, Desmond Kelly, Allegra Kent, Edward Villella, Natalia Makarova and Ivan Nagy during the next few seasons.
-More solo and leading dancers were added to the company, notably the showy Finnish married couple, Leo Ahonen and Soili Arvola,
+More solo and leading dancers were added to the company.

 Clouser returned from a year’s educational leave in the spring of 1974 to become an increasingly popular resident choreographer.
 After the board discussed concerns about Popova’s organizational skills and received a grievance letter about morale problems signed by a number of dancers, Popova was offered a lower position as a teacher for the 1975-76 season, but abruptly resigned in February 1975.